jeqo/talk-kafka-zipkin/README.md

 This time, let's focus on the initial spans by selecting this period on the timeline.
-We can see for instance that `hello-consumer` is polling and processing the event, taking a few nano seconds, and metadata as Kafka topic name and broker are collected.
+We can see for instance that `hello-consumer` is polling and processing the event, taking a few nanoseconds, and metadata as Kafka topic name and broker are collected.

 ![](docs/hello-5.png)